1967 Ford Mustang ‘Eleanor’ from Gone In 60 Seconds

 is going under the hammer at the Dana Mecum 26th Original Spring Classic Auction taking place in Indianapolis this May.

 Eleven of the fictional Eleanor Mustangs were created for the movie, although only three of these were working cars, and two of these were destroyed during filming.

 The cars weren’t original Shelbys but replica versions based on modified Mustang fastbacks.

-As Mustangs Daily notes, the cars were built by Cinema Vehicle Services with the help of legendary coachbuilder Chip Foose.
+notes, the cars were built by Cinema Vehicle Services with the help of legendary coachbuilder Chip Foose.